Admission of Undocumented Students

 - A $40 non-refundable application fee or fee waiver.

 - Current, official transcripts from each high school and college you’ve attended.
 A final high school transcript will be required upon graduation and completion of all high school

 - Transfer students are required to submit official transcripts from every college or university attended.
 Students who have earned less than 26 transferable semester hours will be required to submit official high school transcripts.
 If under the age of 21, ACT or SAT scores will be required.

 *SAT/ACT scores are not required for admission.
 Those who wish to submit their SAT or ACT scores, scores can sent directly from the testing organization, listed on your official high school transcript or faxed or emailed directly from your school counseling office.
 Our school codes are 1144 for ACT and 1726 for SAT.

 Tuition and Cost of Education for DACA and Undocumented Students

 While DACA and Undocumented students are not eligible to file a Free Application for Federal Student Aid (FAFSA), undocumented and DACA students are eligible for select scholarships and can take advantage of the many student employment opportunities at SIU.

-Undocumented Illinois Residents can qualify for residency through IL Public Act 93-0007.
-To be considered, students should request an Affidavit of Intent to File an Application to Become a Permanent Resident of the United States from Undergraduate Admissions and submit the official high school transcript upon graduation
+Undocumented Illinois Residents and IL DACA students can qualify for residency through IL Public Act 93-0007.
+To be considered, students should complete an Affidavit of Intent to File an Application to Become a Permanent Resident of the United States and submit the official high school transcript upon graduation.